 Solo Piano Artist and Composer, Adam Andrews, creates music that focuses on bringing healing and hope to his listeners.
-He has released three albums; Prayers in the Dark (2016), A Thousand Springs (2015), and Road to Ambo (2014).
+He has released four albums; Soar (2018), Prayers in the Dark (2016), A Thousand Springs (2015), and Road to Ambo (2014).
 Adam’s music is available everywhere, including Pandora, Whisperings Solo Piano Radio, Music Choice (Soundscapes Channel), Sirius XM, Spotify, Apple Music, and has been a best seller at Amazon.
 His albums have received several honors:

 - Prayers in the Dark - Winner of Whisperings Album of the Year (solopianoradio.com); Winner of Christian Album of the Year (SoloPiano.com); Kathy Parsons 2016 Favorites (MainlyPiano.com)

 - A Thousand Springs - Nominated for Best Solo Piano Album (EPR Awards)

 - Road to Ambo - Nominated for Best New Artist (ZMR Awards); Nominated for Best Solo Piano Album (One World Music Awards).

 In 2014, Adam released his first solo album, Road to Ambo.
 “It was inspired by my family’s journey to adopt our son from Ambo in Ethiopia; the love I have for my family; and my dreams of justice and relief for those who are suffering.”
 Andrews released his second solo piano recording, A Thousand Springs, in 2015.
 In this, he created music that captures the experience of a retreat into nature for reflection and renewal.
 In 2016, Andrews released Prayers in the Dark, which shares his journey, through music, to find gratefulness and peace during a difficult season in life.
 Adam's 4th album, Soar, was released in 2018 and is a compilation of musical stories of faith, love, and compassion.